-\textit{Nonclassicality via preparation contextuality.---} The impossibility of describing the set of observables in quantum theory by underlying classical (noncontextual) quantities originates in the arguments of Bell, Kochen and Specker \cite{KochenSpecker}.
+The impossibility of describing the set of observables in quantum theory by underlying classical (noncontextual) quantities originates in the arguments of Bell, Kochen and Specker \cite{KochenSpecker}.
 More recently, the notion of contextuality has seen a generalisation formulated in operational terms (i.e., in terms of probabilities) applying to measurements, transformations and preparations \cite{Sp05}.
 Here, we are interested in contextuality in terms of preparations.

-The predictions of an operational theory (e.g. quantum theory) may be explained by an ontological model \cite{HS10} that ascribes each physical system S to a set $\Lambda$ of ontic (objective) states $\lambda$.
-A particular preparation $P$ of the system is associated to a distribution $\mu_P(\lambda)$ over the ontic state space.
+The predictions of an operational theory (e.g. quantum theory) may be explained by an ontological model \cite{HS10}.
+An ontological model ascribes a set $\Lambda$ of ontic (objective) states $\lambda$ to each physical system S. A particular preparation $P$ of the system is associated to a distribution $\mu_P(\lambda)$ over the ontic state space.
 Similarly, the probability of outcome $b$ of a measurement $M$ is described by a response function $\xi_{b,M}(\lambda)$.
 The ontological model thus seeks a $\mu$ and a $\xi$ to explain the observed statistics by $p(b|P,M)=\int_\Lambda \mu_P(\lambda)\xi_{b,M}(\lambda)d\lambda$.
+Note that such an ontological model only concerns the observed probabilities and does not need to explicitely reference an underlying physical theory.
 The model is said to be \textit{preparation noncontextual} if two different preparations $P$ and $P'$ that cannot be distinguished by the statistics generated by any measurement (that is; $\forall M: p(b|P,M)=p(b|P',M)$) are associated to the \textit{same} distribution over ontic states, i.e., $\mu_P=\mu_{P'}$.
-If observed statistics falsify this assumption, then it is said to be preparation contextual.
+If observed statistics falsify this assumption, the it is said to be preparation \textit{contextual}.
 Quantum state ensembles are known to enable preparation contextuality.